-Please Note: Participants completing just the Sample Collection and Data Analysis portion of the course will have additional Ohio EPA requirements of collecting 3 samples on their own during the field season and to have those samples analyzed by a current Level 3 Benthic Macroinvertebrate Qualified Identifier, which may incur an additional cost.
-Those completing Sample Collection/Data Analysis/Identification will have the same additional Ohio EPA requirements, but will be analyzing the samples themselves for certification.
+Please Note: All participants will have additional Ohio EPA requirements of collecting 3 samples on their own during the field season.
+Those completing Sample Collection/Data Analysis Only will also be required to have those samples analyzed by a current Level 3 Benthic Macroinvertebrate Qualified Identifier, which may incur an additional cost.
+Those completing Sample Collection/Data Analysis/Identification will be analyzing the samples themselves for certification.

-Additional Note: Participants will be afforded time in the late afternoon and evenings at MBI to examine macroinvertebrate taxa in preparation for a family-level test or the lowest level of taxonomy test administered by Ohio EPA on Day Five for trainees who are pursuing the taxonomic certification part of a Level 3 certification.
+Additional Note: Participants will be afforded time in the late afternoon and evenings (Days 1 to 4) at MBI to examine macroinvertebrate taxa in preparation for a family-level test or the genus/species-level test administered by Ohio EPA (Day 5).

-We will provide a detailed overview of the Fundamentals of Aquatic Ecology, Monitoring and Assessment Design, the Ohio Water Quality Standards (WQS), and the development of biocriteria and their usage, ie. the ICI.
-We will also cover the origins and the components of the QHEI as a habitat assessment tool, and will provide an overview of the Ohio Credible Data Program and instructions about obtaining QDC status.
+We will provide a detailed overview of the Fundamentals of Aquatic Ecology, Monitoring and Assessment Design, the Ohio Water Quality Standards (WQS), and the development of numeric biocriteria and their usage.
+We will also cover the origins and components of the QHEI as a habitat assessment tool, and will provide an overview of the Ohio Credible Data Program and instructions about obtaining QDC status.

-This is the field training day for QHEI, which includes a Level 2 test for the QHEI.
+This is the field training day for QHEI, which includes a Level 2 test for the QHEI at the site.

 This includes in-field instruction for Level 3 macroinvertebrate sample collection, including setting and retrieving artificial substrates and collecting qualitative samples.
-All participants will be instructed in Level 3 macroinvertebrate sample collection, and participants will prepare an artificial substrate sample for processing.
+All participants will be instructed in Level 3 macroinvertebrate sample collection, and participants will prepare an artificial substrate sample for processing as part of the required testing.
 Participants pursuing Sample Collection/Data Analysis/Identification will also be instructed in sample identification procedures.

-Day Four is classroom instruction for managing and analyzing macroinvertebrate data including calculating the indices that comprise the Ohio biocriteria.
+Day Four is classroom instruction for managing and analyzing macroinvertebrate data including calculating the indices that comprise the Ohio biocriteria, i.e. the ICI (Invertebrate Community Index).
 Case studies will cover the analysis of data, determining the appropriate aquatic life use designation, assessing use attainment status, and an introduction to stressor identification.
-We will also provide instruction on how to develop a Project Study Plan (PSP) for submittal to Ohio EPA as a prerequisite to Level 3 certification.
+We will also provide instruction on how to develop a Project Study Plan (PSP) for submittal to Ohio EPA as a prerequisite to qualifying survey data as Level 3.

 This concludes the Level 3 training at and by MBI.

-Day 5 is the laboratory testing day conducted at the Ohio EPA Groveport Field Facility.
-The test covers a macroinvertebrate identification of 20 specimens to family level or 25 specimens to lowest practical taxonomic level conducted exclusively by Ohio EPA, and consistent with Level 3 identification specifications.
+Day 5 is the laboratory testing day conducted at the Groveport Field Facility.
+The testing, conducted exclusively by Ohio EPA, covers macroinvertebrate identification of 20 specimens to family level or 25 specimens to genus or species level, consistent with Level 3 identification specifications.
 Participants will need to report to the Ohio EPA Groveport Field Facility for this session, and Ohio EPA will conduct and oversee all required testing and grading from this point forward.
 This half-day session wraps up with instructions about post-training testing, results submission to Ohio EPA, and an overview about how and when to apply to Ohio EPA for Level 3 QDC status.